migueldeicaza/MonoTouch.Dialog/README.markdown

   * An object that will be used to resolve Tap targets.

   * The object that will be edited.

-  * The title for the page to be rendered.

 A very simple dialog that contains a checkbox is shown here: